rosadigital/Weather-Site-Scrap/README.md

 ### 🎲 Requirements (requisitos)

-There is no recommendation to run the executable apps.

 To run the code, it is recommended to install the following Python Packaged:
 - asgiref==3.3.1
 - beautifulsoup4==4.9.3